 Read more »

-Included in the Best 382 Colleges: 2018 Edition, the 2018 Best Colleges in the Northeast, and Colleges That Pay You Back: The 200 Schools That Give You the Best Bang for Your Tuition Buck.
+Included in the Best 384 Colleges: 2019 Edition, the 2019 Best Colleges in the Northeast, 2019 Best Colleges for Lots of Race/Class Interaction and Colleges That Pay You Back: The 200 Schools That Give You the Best Bang for Your Tuition Buck.

 US News and World Report

-Ranked #76 among all liberal arts colleges and #47 on the guidebook’s list of institutions recommended by top high school college counselors as offering the best undergraduate education
+Ranked #76 overall and #92 best value among all liberal arts colleges and #47 on the guidebook’s list of institutions recommended by top high school college counselors as offering the best undergraduate education

 Ranked #100 among the 282 institutions listed in Kiplinger’s 2018 list of the nation’s Best Value College and Universities.